SpatialTemporalStats/OSG_Reproducibility_Materials/README.md

 Figure S6 helps to select the order $P$ of the VAR model.
 Please refer to the "Wrapper.R" file for its reproducibility command.
 The total computational time is approximately 1.26 hours.
 For more detailed code and computational time, please refer to the file "ChooseP.R" in the sub-repository "Case_Studies/Tuning_Parameters".

 #### Reproduce (Figure S14 in Section S4.4)
 Figure S14 illustrates Monte Carlo assessment of emulation variability.
 Please refer to the "Wrapper.R" file for its reproducibility command.
 The total computational time is approximately 36 hours.
-For detailed code, please refer to the files "MC_FSG.R", "MC_OSG_Long.R", and "MC_OSG_Short.R" in the sub-repository "Case_Studies/MC".
+For detailed code, please refer to the files "MC_FSG.R", "MC_OSG_Long.R", "MC_OSG_Short.R", and "MC_Plot.R" in the sub-repository "Case_Studies/MC".

 #### Reproduce (Figure S15 in Section S5)
 Figure S15 demonstrates the performance of VAE trained by initial data blocks covering the first month, the first year, and the first nine years, respectively.
 Please refer to the "Wrapper.R" file for its reproducibility command.
 For more detailed code, please refer to the file "VAE_Performance.R" in the sub-repository "VAE".